StochasticIdiot/fpga-projects/nios2_terminal.md

     nios2-terminal

-Then Ctrl-C to exit the terminal
+Then `Ctrl-C` to exit the terminal

 You can also type into this terminal, but it doesn't echo what you type so you don't see what you are writting.
-Also each character is send one by one, it doesn't wait for a newline.
+Also each character is send one by one, it doesn't wait for `Enter`.
+But that's not really a problem, actually it could be something good depending on the application and it's definetely better than not seeing any input at all or a crash as it happens with the Nios II console built-in in the Nios II Software Build Tools.